 - 1 teaspoon sea salt

-*can substitute 1 large diced avocado or tomato, or a pomegranate for the mango.
+- Substitute 1 large diced avocado or tomato, or a pomegranate for the mango if desired.

 This recipe will be partying at these link parties!